 12/10 Means only 12 wires at 10 gauge.

-Now each Romex wires has at least three wires in each Romex (cable)
+Now each Romex wires has, at least, three wires in each Romex (cable)

-1 a ground (bear)
+1) A ground (bear)

-2 a hot (black)
+2) A hot (black)

-3 a neutral (white)
+3) A neutral (white)

 So make sure you pay attention and add those wires up before it’s too late.

-Now lets get on with the wire.
+Now let’s get on with the wire.

 The most common of them all for your house is going to be Romex.
 Romex is that Rubber covered wire.
 A few years ago no matter gauge it was the outside covering was always white.
 This made it hard for the electrical inspectors to tell what gauge wire you were using without reading the stamp on the wire.
-Even more hard if was out of reach.
+Even harder if was out of reach.